apache/doris/docs/en/docs/data-operate/import/import-scenes/external-storage-load.md

 Starting from version 0.14, Doris supports the direct import of data from online storage systems that support the S3 protocol through the S3 protocol.

 This document mainly introduces how to import data stored in AWS S3.
-It also supports the import of other object storage systems that support the S3 protocol, such as Baidu Cloud’s BOS, Alibaba Cloud’s OSS and Tencent Cloud’s COS, etc.
+It also supports the import of other object storage systems that support the S3 protocol.
 ### Applicable scenarios

 * Source data in S3 protocol accessible storage systems, such as S3, BOS.